picosonic/js13k-2020/devdiary/diary.md

 21st August
 -----------
-At this point I was having a lot of difficulty with the 2D to 3D conversion and so decided to stick with 2D for now so that I could concentrate on adding the rest of the gameplay, with a though to come back to 3D later on if I felt there was enough time.
+At this point I was having a lot of difficulty with the 2D to 3D conversion and so decided to stick with 2D for now so that I could concentrate on adding the rest of the gameplay, with a thought to come back to 3D later on if I felt there was enough time.
 Added representation of tee and hole to course generator.
 Added keyboard and gamepad libraries from my previous JS13k gamejam entries.

 22nd August
 -----------